Series: Basic Intuitions of Machine Learning & Deep Learning for beginners

 All that said, there are some successful examples from Unsupervised Deep Learning space in the past.
 As an example, in the context of Deep Learning, Reinforcement Learning architecture played significant roles in some seminal breakthrough applications: especially in the world of Game.

 Nevertheless, there is a critical limitation in Reinforcement Learning architecture.
-By design, it has to learn from its acts.
+By design, it has to learn from its acts (trials).
 In order to learn what constitutes mistakes, a Reinforcement Learning model has to repeat thousands of mistakes.
-In addition, it demands enormous amount of training.
+In this context, it demands enormous amount of training.

 The big limitation to Reinforcement Learning is that it requires many trials for it to learn anything.
 If you want to use a kind of standard form of Reinforcement Learning to train a car to drive itself, it will have to drive millions of hours and cause thousands of accidents, if not tens of thousands, and kills many pedestrians before it learns how to drive.
 How is it for humans to drive a car only with a 20 hours of training?
 It is a big mystery.”